 This is a nice technique to add to your PowerPoint skill set.
 It's so easy, but it is seldom used/seen in presentations.
-This technique can also be used to help convey many concepts: attributes, goals, activities, team members, design element on the slide to help set tone, etc. The Chart of the Month uses the picture cube to illustrate three of OurCo's major strengths.
+This technique can also be used to help convey many concepts: attributes, goals, activities, team members, design element on the slide to help set tone, etc. The Power Chart uses the picture cube to illustrate three of OurCo's major strengths.
 Use your imagination and you're sure to come up with a three-picture combination that would work well as a cube.

 The steps are very simple, but you must start with perfectly square photographs.
 Most photographs are either horizontally or vertically oriented; very few are perfectly square.
 Therefore, you're going to need to crop the photographs you intend to use.
 Keep this in mind when selecting photographs and choose only those that can be cropped without losing critical parts of the image.